microsoft/FluidFramework/docs/README.md

 ### Nice to have before merging into main

--   Ensure code blocks include a copy button
 -   Add component-level unit testing (with accessibility tests)
 -   Add end-to-end testing
--   Add eslint for components

 ### After merging into main

--   Add prettier (wait until after merge to reduce diff noise)
+-   Add prettier coverage for /docs - currently ignored by repo-root `.prettierignore` to avoid content churn prior to merging into main.
--   Add markdown-lint (same as above)
+-   Add .md/.mdx linting (same as above)
 -   Figure out solution to markdown-magic in mdx (html comment syntax not supported)

 ### Before merging into main